-Secondly, you may need to acquire an IDP (International Driving Permit) to driver through certain EU countries.
+Secondly, you may need to acquire an IDP (International Driving Permit) to drive through certain EU countries.
 An IDP is an international driving permit and allows holders to drive a private vehicle in any country that uses this document.
-There are different types of IDP’s and the one you need will depend on which countries you want to driver through.
+There are different types of IDP’s and the one you need will depend on which countries you want to drive through.

 Here is a useful link to which IDP’s you may need:

 An IDP can be brought at a Post Office and will cost £5.50.
 There are a few requirements that need to be met:

 - You need to be 18+

 - You need to hold a full UK driving licence

 - You need to be a resident of Great Britain or Northern Ireland

 In order to drive an LGV professionally you need a Driver Certificate of Professional Competence (CPC).
 This is a qualification that is recognised across Europe.